184.108.40.206. Formal Hearing Process

 - Brief breaks will be taken at the request of either party or the hearing panel.
 The hearing coordinator will determine the reasonableness of requests for breaks.

 - Hearing Outline: Generally, hearings will follow the order of business listed below.
 Variations may occur depending on the circumstances of an individual case.

 - The hearing coordinator will explain the hearing process

-- The complainant may make an opening statement in addition to their written statement.
+- The complainant may make an opening statement.

-- The respondent may make an opening statement in addition to their written statement.
+- The respondent may make an opening statement.